 For more information on using UDP with Simulink Real-Time, see the documentation on UDP I/O support.

 Click here to open the Tx model:

 TargetToHostUDPTx.
 This model drives a first order transfer function with a square wave signal and sends the transfer function input and output signals to the development computer using UDP.

-### Starting Simulink Real-Time build procedure for model: TargetToHostUDPTx ### Generated code for 'TargetToHostUDPTx' is up to date because no structural, parameter or code replacement library changes were found. ### Successful completion of build procedure for model: TargetToHostUDPTx ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1
+### Starting Simulink Real-Time build procedure for model: TargetToHostUDPTx Warning: This model contains blocks that do not handle sample time changes at runtime.
+To avoid incorrect results, only change the sample time in the original model, then rebuild the model. ### Successful completion of build procedure for model: TargetToHostUDPTx ### Created MLDATX ..\TargetToHostUDPTx.mldatx ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1

 Click here to open the Rx model:

 mdlOpened = 0; systems = find_system('type', 'block_diagram'); if ~any(strcmp('TargetToHostUDPRx', systems)) mdlOpened = 1; open_system(fullfile(matlabroot,'toolbox','rtw','targets','xpc','xpcdemos','TargetToHostUDPRx')); end

 Configure UDP Send block for target computer address.